 On October 15, 2018, EPA proposed significant changes to the methane leak detection and repair requirements contained within the methane NSPS for oil and gas sources.
 The two key changes are: (i) reductions in how frequently oil and gas operators would be required to survey for methane leaks, and (ii) an extension of time provided for leak repair.
 Both changes will ultimately increase gas losses and associated methane emissions.
 Learn More>>

 On August 29, 2019, EPA proposed revisions to the NSPS that would effectively eliminate controls on methane emissions from new oil and gas sources.
 The proposal would rescind the NSPS requirements applicable to sources involved in the transmission and storage of oil and gas, and rescind the methane requirements applicable to sources in the production and processing segments.
 In the alternative, EPA proposes to rescind the methane requirements of the NSPS applicable to all oil and natural gas sources, without altering the source category.

 On September 14, 2020, a coalition of states challenged the rule in the D.C.
 Circuit Court of Appeals.
 The following day, a coalition of environmental groups filed their own challenge.
-On September 17, 2020, the D.C.
-Circuit stayed the rule while the Court considers a motion for an emergency stay.
+On February 12, 2021 the court granted the government's motion to stay the case pending review of toth new rules.